Resolved photoproduction of the $B_c$ meson in electron-proton collisions: Numerical results and discussions

 The transverse momentum ($p_t$) distributions for $B_c$ photoproduction provide deeper insights into the kinematic features of different production mechanisms.
 Figure~\ref{fig:pt} presents these distributions for LHeC and FCC-$ep$ configurations.
 From Figure~\ref{fig:pt}(a--d), which display the relative contributions to the prompt $B_c$ yield from different intermediate states, one observes a clear dependence on the transverse momentum.
 The distributions for all $B_c$ states ($B_c$, $B_c^*$, $B_c(2^1S_0)$, $B_c^*(2^3S_1)$) exhibit similar shapes, peaking at low $p_t$ and decreasing rapidly with increasing transverse momentum.
 The contribution from the pseudoscalar state $B_c({}^1S_0)$ increases with increasing $p_T$, whereas the contribution from the vector state $B_c^*({}^3S_1)$ shows a mild decrease as $p_T$ grows.

 As shown in Figure~\ref{fig:pt}(e--h), the contribution from the $\gamma+g$ channel dominates the photoproduction cross section over the entire $p_T$ region.
 This behavior is consistent with the integrated cross-section results presented in Table~\ref{tab:2}.
-A closer inspection of the figures reveals that the contribution from the $g+g$ channel decreases with increasing $p_T$, while the $q+\bar{q}$ contribution exhibits the opposite trend and becomes relatively more important at large transverse momentum.
+A closer inspection of the figures reveals that the contribution from the $g+g$ channel decreases with increasing $p_T$, while the $q+\bar{q}$ channel exhibits a relatively harder $p_T$ spectrum, becoming more relevant at larger $p_T$.
+However, due to its overall suppression, it does not play a significant role in the phenomenology.
 As a representative example, at FCC-$ep$-2 the $g+g$ channel contributes about $15.82\%$ of the total cross section at $p_T=1~\mathrm{GeV}$, whereas this fraction is reduced to $5.82\%$ at $p_T=50~\mathrm{GeV}$.
-In realistic experimental conditions, however, the majority of events are produced in the low-$p_T$ region.
+This behavior can be understood from the fact that low-$p_T$ production probes smaller momentum fractions, where the gluon distributions in both the proton and the photon are enhanced, thereby increasing the relative importance of the $g+g$ channel.
+In realistic experimental conditions, the majority of events are produced in the low-$p_T$ region.
 This further highlights the importance of including the $g+g$ resolved photoproduction channel in theoretical calculations.

 We now turn to the theoretical uncertainties of our predictions.
 Tables~\ref{tab:uncer-mc} and \ref{tab:uncer-mb} show the dependence of the total cross sections on the heavy-quark masses $m_c$ and $m_b$, respectively.
 The cross section exhibits a stronger sensitivity to the charm-quark mass than to the bottom-quark mass.
 A variation of $m_c$ by $\pm 0.1~\mathrm{GeV}$ around its central value leads to a change of about $20\%$--$30\%$ in the cross section, reflecting the fact that the $c\bar b$ pair is produced close to threshold.
 By contrast, varying $m_b$ within the same range induces a more moderate effect, typically at the level of $5\%$--$10\%$.